chrisgrieser/nvim-puppeteer/README.md

 use { "chrisgrieser/nvim-puppeteer" }
 ```

 There is no `.setup()` call.
 The plugin already automatically lazy-loads itself
-(and is very lightweight to begin with).
+(and is lightweight to begin with).

 You can disable `nvim-puppeteer` only for specific filetypes via: